KohGeek/SortYoutubePlaylistByDuration/README.md

 ### TamperMonkey 5.1.0, Chrome Canary 124

 Something about TM and Chrome Canary is not compatible and may cause issue.
-Two solution to this:
+Three solution to this:
 1. Go to TM settings, change from Novice to Advanced, scroll down all the way to Experimental and **switch Inject mode to Instant**
+2. Goto [Chrome Experiments](chrome://flags/), enable `Enable (deprecated) synchronous mutation events` and restart Chrome.
-2. Reinstall Chrome completely, removing previous browsing data
+3. Reinstall Chrome completely, removing previous browsing data